buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Description of Ability Scores

-The Ability Score is not everything in a character, much less in a monster.
+Ability Scores are not everything in a character, and even less so in a monster.

 The most *instinctive* and aggressive monsters will probably have negative Intelligence scores, but this doesn' \*\*t mean they are *stupid*, they simply act according to their natural patterns.
 At the same time, creatures with a low Constitution value aren' \*\*t about to die but are just *fragile*.